TonysCousin/cda0/README.md

-# CDA0
+# CDA0 (Armando)
-Initial prototype AI agent for cooperative driving automation (CDA) This project is the first in what is expected to be a series of projects of increasing complexity to train AI agents that help solve some problems in Cooperative Driving Automation (CDA).
+This project is the first in what is expected to be a series of projects of increasing complexity to train AI agents that help solve some problems in Cooperative Driving Automation (CDA).
-We used the [Ray/RLlib platform](https://docs.ray.io/en/latest/rllib/index.html), version 2.5.1, for training agents using Reinforcement Learning (RL).
+I used the [Ray/RLlib platform](https://docs.ray.io/en/latest/rllib/index.html), version 2.5.1, for training agents using Reinforcement Learning (RL).

 ![Agent driving in lane 0](images/lane0.gif)